magarnicle/pter/doc/pter.rst

 ------------

-Even though not specified by the todotxt standard, some tools provide the “hide” flag for tasks: ``h:1``. pytodoweb understands this, too, and by default hides these tasks.
+Even though not specified by the todotxt standard, some tools provide the “hide” flag for tasks: ``h:1``. pter understands this, too, and by default hides these tasks.

 To show hidden tasks, search for ``hidden:yes``.
 Instead of searching for